camdenhu/kaggle_walmart/README.md

 # kaggle_walmart
-Classify Walmart trips into (Walmart's internal) trip categories using products bought and returned by the shoppers
+Classify Walmart trips into (Walmart's internal) trip categories using products bought and returned by the shoppers.
+Finished in the top 36th percentile.